1.16. GenICam#

 name of the plugin: ‘GenICam’

-Current width of the acquired image; this parameter is sychronized with the standard parameter ‘Width’ of the GenICam transport layer.
+Current width of the acquired image; this parameter is synchronized with the standard parameter ‘Width’ of the GenICam transport layer.
 This parameter is a mandatory parameter for dataIO-instances in itom.

-Current height of the acquired image; this parameter is sychronized with the standard parameter ‘Height’ of the GenICam transport layer.
+Current height of the acquired image; this parameter is synchronized with the standard parameter ‘Height’ of the GenICam transport layer.
 This parameter is a mandatory parameter for dataIO-instances in itom.

 Current bitdepth per pixel; this parameter is derived from the ‘PixelFormat’ standard parameter of the GenICam transport layer.
 This parameter is a mandatory parameter for dataIO-instances in itom.